-122. Currency of Dividends
+118. Currency of Dividends

-(A) Unless the rights attached to any shares, the terms of any shares or these articles say otherwise, a dividend or any other money payable in respect of a share can be declared and paid in whatever currency or currencies the directors decide using an exchange rate or exchange rates selected by the directors for any currency conversions required.
-The directors can also decide how any costs relating to the choice of currency will be met.
-(B) The directors can offer shareholders the choice to receive dividends and other money payable in respect of their shares in alternative currencies on such terms and conditions as the directors may prescribe from time to time.
+- (A) Unless the rights attached to any shares, the terms of any shares or these articles say otherwise, a dividend or any other money payable in respect of a share can be declared and paid in whatever currency or currencies the board decides using an exchange rate or exchange rates selected by the board for any currency conversions required.
+The board can also decide how any costs relating to the choice of currency will be - (B) The board can offer shareholders the choice to receive dividends and other money payable in respect of their shares in alternative currencies on such terms and conditions as the board may prescribe from time to time.

-123. Amounts Due on Shares can be Deducted from Dividends
+119. Amounts Due on Shares can be Deducted from Dividends

-If a shareholder owes the company any money for calls on shares or money in any other way relating to his shares, the directors can deduct any of this money from any dividend or other money payable to the shareholder on or in respect of any share held by him.
+If a shareholder owes the company any money for calls on shares or money in any other way relating to his shares, the board can deduct any of this money from any dividend or other money payable to the shareholder on or in respect of any share held by him.
 Money deducted in this way can be used to pay amounts owed to the company.

-124. No Interest on Dividends
+120. No Interest on Dividends